droverj/Pho-Sunrise/README.md

 ## Upcoming

-- Email receipts to customers for successfully placed orders.
+- Email receipts will be provided to customers for successfully placed orders.
-- Add images in the menu for the items.
+- Images will be added into the menu for the items.
-- Add an image gallery.
+- An image gallery will be added to display menu items.
-- Real-time order tracking.
+- Real-time order tracking will be added.
-- Create an admin CMS for managing menu items.
+- An admin CMS for managing menu items will be created.

 ---